patroni/patroni/docs/rest_api.rst

 Failover
 ^^^^^^^^

-``/failover`` endpoint allows to perform a manual failover when there are no healthy nodes (e.g. to an asynchronous standby if all synchronous standbys are not healthy to promote).
+``/failover`` endpoint can be used to perform a manual failover when there are no healthy nodes (e.g. to an asynchronous standby if all synchronous standbys are not healthy enough to promote).
 However there is no requirement for a cluster not to have leader - failover can also be run on a healthy cluster.

 In the JSON body of the ``POST`` request you must specify ``candidate`` field.
 If ``leader`` field is specified, switchover is triggered.